dylan-lang/opendylan/documentation/getting-started-ide/source/editopt.rst

    The Select Database dialog.

-Your site’s Visual SourceSafe administrator supplies the name of your SourceSafe database.
+Your site's Visual SourceSafe administrator supplies the name of your SourceSafe database.
 (The Open Dylan interface offers the name of the last database used in the Visual SourceSafe explorer as the default.)